NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

 - **/GetFullTextFile**:

-  - Read `sample.txt` and return lines that contains the word "Fusce"
+  - Read `sample.txt` and return lines that contains the word "lacinia"

   > **_NOTE:_** Be careful with this implementation, since this normally reads the full content of the file before analyzing it, so memory usage is high and may fail when files are too big.
   >